diodonfrost/terraform-aws-lambda-scheduler-stop-start/README.md

 ## Examples

-* [Basic EC2 scheduler](https://github.com/diodonfrost/terraform-aws-lambda-scheduler-stop-start/tree/master/examples/ec2-schedule) - Create lamnda functions to stop ec2 with tag `tostop = true` on Friday at 23:00 Gmt and start them on Monda at 07:00 GMT
+* [Basic EC2 scheduler](https://github.com/diodonfrost/terraform-aws-lambda-scheduler-stop-start/tree/master/examples/ec2-schedule) - Create lamnda functions to stop ec2 with tag `tostop = true` on Friday at 23:00 Gmt and start them on Monday at 07:00 GMT
-* [Rds aurora - mariadb scheduler] - Create rds aurora and mariadb database with lambda scheduler for stop it
+* [Rds aurora - mariadb scheduler](https://github.com/diodonfrost/terraform-aws-lambda-scheduler-stop-start/tree/master/examples/rds-schedule) - Create lamnda functions to stop rds mariadb and aurora cluster with tag `tostop = true` on Friday at 23:00 Gmt and start them on Monday at 07:00 GMT

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->